Societies

 One major concern for participants has been the issue of privacy.
 Erika shared that their first match was hesitant about having the episode recorded and available online.
 “They don’t want it to be out there forever, especially if it’s awkward,” Erika explains.
 As a solution, they decided not to upload matchmaking episodes to SoundCloud, allowing the interactions to remain a one-time experience for live listeners only.

-Erika and Lily also want to make sure that their participants feel comfortable, emphasizing that they won’t use real names if the guests prefer to stay anonymous.
+Erika and Lily also want to make sure that their participants feel comfortable, emphasising that they won’t use real names if the guests prefer to stay anonymous.
 The focus is to ensure that the students can relax and enjoy the experience, without fear of embarrassment or long-term public exposure.

 Encouraging participants